The Ultimate Guide on How to Open a Gym or Studio

 Group Fitness Classes

 For popular classes where space is limited, you should require members to sign up in advance.
 This process has the added benefit of making it easy to track participation levels, which helps you make better decisions around what classes to offer.
+If you are a studio-owner, all classes should require that members sign up in advance.

-It’s okay to make classes first-come, first-serve or make half of the slots available in advance while the rest remain open.
+In a gym, it’s okay to make classes first-come, first-serve or make half of the slots available in advance while the rest remain open.

 If a class requires an advanced sign-up, ensure that only those who scheduled are allowed in.
 In addition, if the class is open to anyone, you should still have a method to capture participation rates.